Roma Capitale

 CULTURE

 Caput Mundi: Villa Sciarra – Fountains and artistic furniture.
-Restoration of the Fountain of the Satyrs and the Fountains of the Northern Sector
+Restoration of the Fountain of Diana and Endymion and the Fountains of the Central Sector

-The group of seven fountains that are part of the intervention belongs to the northern sector of the Villa:
+The group of ten fountains included in this intervention are part of the central sector of the Villa:

 • securing of unsafe areas;